collinsugwu/News-week-clone/README.md

 # Apple-clone
-This is a clone of apple archive website.
+This is a clone of News Week website.

 ---
 ## Author